Your Ultimate Guide to the Global Korea Scholarship (GKS) for Indian Students

 Step 2: Plan Your Notarization & MEA Apostille Timeline

-Notarization and MEA Apostille through an agent or online through the official portal of MEA.
+Indian applicants often get stuck here.
+You will need notarization and MEA Apostille through an agent or online through the official portal of MEA.

-Documents commonly requiring apostille:
+Documents commonly requiring apostille include:

 Degree certificate